 In this guide, you will learn about:

-⚠️ Spain Golden Visa Ending: January 2025 Update
+⚠️ Spain Golden Visa Ending: April 2025 Update

 Protection for Existing and Pending Applications

-Investors and family members who submit applications before the April deadline will remain unaffected.
+Investors and family members who submitted applications before the April deadline will remain unaffected.
 They will retain all benefits and renewal rights under the program’s current rules.
 Existing Golden Visa holders will also maintain their rights.

 Is the Spain Golden Visa ending?

+A Spanish flagYes, the Spain Golden Visa program officially ended on April 3, 2025.
 After 3 April 2025, new applications for the Golden Visa, which grants residency to non-EU citizens through investment, will no longer be accepted.

 The decision to end the program stems from concerns about housing affordability and pressure from the EU.
 However, those who already hold a Spanish Golden Visa can still maintain their residency rights.